lwmqn/shepherd/README.md

 <a name="API_reset"></a>
 ### .reset([mode,] [callback])
 Reset the server.
-A hard reset (`mode == true`) will clear the database and all qnodes.
 After the server restarted, a `'ready'` event will be fired.
+A hard reset (`mode == true`) will clear all joined qnodes and the database.

 **Arguments:**